coggro/resume/README.md

 ##### _June 2015 to December 2015_

-- Worked on a company-wide project cleanup effort
+- Worked on a company-wide project cleanup effort.
-- Pulled data from an Oracle database, analyzed projects, and took action according to specific criteria and interviews with project managers
+- Pulled data from an Oracle database, analyzed projects, and took action according to specific criteria and interviews with project managers.
-- In addition to project analysis, I also surveyed project managers regarding reporting strategies for a separate ongoing initiative
+- In addition to project analysis, I also surveyed project managers regarding reporting strategies for a separate ongoing initiative.

 ---